Abortion and STDs

 Sexually Transmitted Diseases (STD’s) pose a serious risk to a woman’s future reproductive and overall health, especially if left untreated.
 According to the Centers for Disease Control, in the United States, 1 out of 4 women between the ages of 14 and 19 is infected with at least one STD.

-Any abortion procedure (including medical abortion) opens the risk of transmitting bacteria from outside the woman’s body or from the vagina into the woman’s cervix.
+Any abortion procedure (including a medical abortion) increases the risk of bacteria from outside a woman’s body or from the vagina being carried into her cervix.
 STD testing and treatment is particularly important before an abortion because Chlamydia, the most common STD in the US, is rarely symptomatic.
 Two high-quality studies have demonstrated that 70-95% of women and 90% of men who have Chlamydia don’t realize that they have it.1 Women who have an untreated STD (like chlamydia or gonorrhea) are up to 23% more likely to develop Pelvic Inflamatory Disease (PID) following an abortion procedure.2